sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 #### Return value

-Returns an array of `ReportObjectResultData` objects, where each object is associated with one data set.
+Returns an array of [`ReportObjectResultData`](ReportObjectResultData.md) objects, where each object is associated with one data set.

-Each `ReportObjectResultData` object includes the following values:

-- `resultName: string`
-  - The name of the query result.
-- `rowCount: number`
-  - The number of rows of data returned.
-- `columns: { name: string; label: string; type: "string" | "number"; }[]`
-  - An array of objects that describes each column in the data set.
-Each column object includes a unique column name, the label that is displayed for the data in the column, and the data type for the column values.
-- `data: (string | number)[][]`
-  - A two-dimensional array of the data values in row-major order.
-For example, accessing `data[0]` is the first row of data, and `data[0][0]` is the value of the first row in the first column.
+For user selection data, the ReportObjectResultData property `columns` will never include values for `usage`, `aggregation`, or `format`.

 ### addEventListener(eventType: string, listener: () => void)